dajocarter/dajekyll/work.markdown

 ---
 title: Work
+hero_image: "/uploads/hero-mac-desktop.jpg"
+description: Welcome!
+Here you'll find a list of all the websites I've played a part in developing.
+Most of them are websites I developed through my employer, but you'll  also find a few solo projects.
 position: 1
 layout: archive__projects
 ---

-Welcome!
-Here you'll find a list of all the websites I've played a part in developing.
-Most of them are websites I developed through my employer, but you'll  also find a few solo projects.